w3c/specberus/doc/Presentation.md

     │       └── validation
     └── tools

-The tests are all writtent in `test/all-rules.js` and fixtures are available in `test/docs`.
+The tests are all written in `test/all-rules.js` and fixtures are available in `test/docs`.

 ---